-In December 1998, McLeod County became a member of the PrimeWest Central County-Based Purchasing Initiative Joint Powers Board (since renamed PrimeWest Rural Minnesota Health Care Access Initiative) with Big Stone, Douglas, Grant, Meeker, Pipestone, Pope, Renville, Stevens, and Traverse Counties, under the authority of Minn.
+The PrimeWest Central County-Based Purchasing Initiative (since renamed PrimeWest Health) was established in December 1998 by a joint powers agreement with Big Stone, Douglas, Grant, McLeod, Meeker, Pipestone, Pope, Renville, Stevens, and Traverse Counties under the authority of Minn.
 Stat. § 471.59.
-Beltrami, Clearwater, and Hubbard Counties were later added to the PrimeWest Rural Health Care Access Initiative.
+Beltrami, Clearwater, and Hubbard Counties were later added to PrimeWest Health.
 Pipestone County has since joined Southwest Health and Human Services for public health and human services functions.
 The partnership is organized to directly purchase health care services for county residents who are eligible for Medical Assistance and General Assistance Medical Care as authorized by Minn.
 Stat. § 256B.692.
 County-based purchasing is the local control alternative favored for improved coordination of services to prepaid Medical Assistance programs in complying with Minnesota Department of Health requirements as set forth in Minn.
 Stat. chs.
 62D and 62N.

-Control of the PrimeWest Rural Health Care Access Initiative is vested in a Joint Powers Board, composed of two Commissioners from each member county (one active and one alternate).
-Each member of the Joint Powers Board is appointed by the County Commissioners of the county he or she represents.
+Control of PrimeWest Health is vested in a Joint Powers Board of Directors, composed of two Commissioners from each member county (one active and one alternate).
+Each member of the Joint Powers Board of Directors is appointed by the County Commissioners of the county he or she represents.

-PrimeWest Rural Minnesota Health Care Access Initiative (Continued)
+PrimeWest Health (Continued)